 The Code defines the following requirements for scheduled fire/evacuation drills:

 • Drills should be unannounced, and times of drills should be varied.

 • Alarm equipment found to be inoperable during a drill must be fixed immediately.

 • Staff should be assigned specific responsibilities during evacuation of the building.

 • Building occupants should gather at a designated safe area at least 50 feet from the building.

 • Emergency plans should contain at least two alternate evacuation routes, which should be alternately practiced during drills.

-• Accurate records of the drills must be ...
+Accurate records of drills held must be kept ...